esp-rs/esp-idf-hal/esp-idf-sys/BUILD_OPTIONS.md

 If you are interested in how it all works under the hood, check the [build.rs](build/build.rs) build script of this crate.

-## ESP32-C6 Preliminary Support
+## ESP32-C6/ESP32-P4 preliminary support

-ESP32-C6, as well as the upcoming ESP32-P4 are the first Espressif chips that support the "A" (atomic) extension of the RISCV specification.
+The ESP32-C6 and the upcoming ESP32-P4 are the first Espressif chips that support the "A" (atomic) extension of the RISCV specification.
-As such, the do not work with the existing `riscv32imc-esp-espidf` target, and instead need a new one (to be upstreamed to Rust) called `riscv32imac-esp-espidf`.
+As such, they do not work with the existing `riscv32imc-esp-espidf` target, and instead need a new one (to be upstreamed to Rust) called `riscv32imac-esp-espidf`.

 Until the target is upstreamed, you can use the following custom target: